iceddev/iceddev.github.io/markdown/2014-12-05-remotebots-cutting-the-cord-with-remote-io.md

 });

 conn.on('ready', function(data){
-  var serialPort = new SkynetSerialPort(conn, sendId);
+  //the sendId variable is the UUID of the remote physical device. var serialPort = new SkynetSerialPort(conn, sendId);
   var board = new firmata.Board(serialPort, function (err, ok) {
     if (err){ throw err; }